jhhandwerk/3_Day_Forecast/README.md

 click.
 If anyone reading this has any input about how to fix this problem, feel free.

 I developed and tested this using xampp.
+The background image was sourced from [Pexels](https://www.pexels.com/).

 ![](img/app_pic.jpg)